ulfox/nettrust/README.md

   -fwd-tls
     	Enable DoT.
 This expects that forward dns address supports DoT and fwd-proto is tcp -fwd-tls-cert string
-    	path to certificate that will be used to validate forward dns hostname -listen-addr string
+    	path to certificate that will be used to validate forward dns hostname.
+If you do not set this, the the host root CAs will be used
+  -listen-addr string
     	NetTrust listen dns address
   -ttl-check-ticker int